connectrpc/conformance/docs/testing_clients.md

 ```

 _*_ Note: some client APIs will provide a blocking operation for unary RPCs,
-    which doesn't return until the RPC is complete.
-For these cases, you must
+    which doesn't return until the RPC response is received.
+For these cases,
-    arrange for the RPC to be canceled asynchronously after the indicated
+    you must arrange for the RPC to be canceled asynchronously after the indicated
-    number of milliseconds, and then invoke the unary operation.
+    number of milliseconds, and then invoke the blocking operation.

 #### Client stream